Sokrates Starynkiewicz Square: History

 In 1936, to celebrate the 50th anniversary of the opening of the Lindley Filters, a large portion of the square was developed into a small park, named after Alfons Grotowski, an engineer and co-creator of the city's waterworks and sewage system.

 Most of the buildings around the square survived the Second World War without larger damage.
 On 15 September 1945, there was re-opened one of the first tram lines in the city, connecting the square to the Warsaw Chopin Airport.

 In 1946, at the square was hosted a farewell party for 107 departing workers from Yugoslavia, whom helped in rebuilding of the city after the Second World War.
 The event was commemorated with a monument, in a form of a rock with engraved inspiration, placed at the corner of Lindley and Koszyki Streets is.

-In 1994, to the west from the square was openend the Polish–Japanese Academy of Information Technology.
+In 1994, to the west from the square was opened the Polish–Japanese Academy of Information Technology.